Potential super-Earth found orbiting the nearest star from our sun - KTVZ

 The European Space Agency’s Gaia mission, which is creating a 3D mission of our galaxy, could help refine the signal of the second planet and provide more answers in the future.

-“Proxima Centauri is the nearest star to the sun, and this detection would make it the closest planetary system to us,” Del Sordo said.
+“Proxima Centauri is the nearest star to the sun, and this detection would make it the closest multiplanetary system to us,” Del Sordo said.